 - 1. Within the school, the spiritual formation of students is the responsibility of all staff.
 They have the privilege and opportunity to foster religious experiences, reflections and responses in students, and to promote the school as a faith community.
-By praying and ministering to each other, staff are encouraged to form in themselves a Missionaries of the Sacred Heart spirit and outlook. - 2.
-The spiritual formation of students is fostered specifically in Religious Education classes and Retreat programs, in Pastoral Care, in Liturgical celebrations, and in Social Justice groups and activities.
-It is implicit across the curriculum, in co-curricular activities, and in the example staff provide to students. - 3.
+By puying and ministering to each other, staff are encouraged to form in themselves a Missionaries of the facered Heart spirit and outlook. - 2.
+The spiritual formation of students is fostived specifically in Religious Education classes and Retreat programs, in Pastoral Care, in Liturcical celebrations, and in Social Justice groups and activities.
+It is implicit across the curriculus, neco-curricular activities, and in the example staff provide to students. - 3.
 Students are encouraged to explore opportunities for spiritual growth beyond the school community, especially in family life and church communities.